 - In Blood Alley (1955), Capt.
 Wilder (John Wayne) uses one of these to muffle the sound of shooting out a door lock when Chinese troops are searching the village.
 He needs to get back to his room to hide an escape map.

-- The Villain of Columbo episode "Troubled Waters" was being blackmailed by an old flame while on a sea cruise with his heiress wife.
+- The villain of Columbo episode "Troubled Waters" was being blackmailed by an old flame while on a sea cruise with his heiress wife.
 When the chanteuse declared that she was going to be a Shipping Torpedo during her performance, the villain shot her using a pistol and one of her dressing room's throw pillows.
 Of course, nobody heard this gunshot; only the bullet hole and some stray feathers made any indication that the pillow served this purpose.

-- In Inside No. 9 episode "A Quiet Night In", an enraged husband kills his Trophy Wife when she rejects his kiss.
+- In Inside No. 9 episode "A Quiet Night In," an enraged husband kills his Trophy Wife when she rejects his kiss.
 He grabs a gun, places a cushion on her face and pulls the trigger.
 Watch the scene here.

 - Law & Order: Special Victims Unit episode "Ghost" has the criminal of the week named Ghost attempt to kill a six-year-old boy by shooting him through a pillow.
+Though it's speculated that the killer used it not so much as a silencer but because he found it hard to murder a child while looking at him.
+He didn't bother with the pillow when he killed the parents a few moments before.

-- In Sons of Anarchy episode "Old Bones", Clay holds the pistol on Lowell while contemplating using a pillow as an improvised suppressor.
+- In Sons of Anarchy episode "Old Bones," Clay holds the pistol on Lowell while contemplating using a pillow as an improvised suppressor.

-- In Training Day episode "Wages of Sin", Jeff takes out one of Chief Wade's men in a public area by using a pillow to muffle the gunshot.
+- In Training Day episode "Wages of Sin," Jeff takes out one of Chief Wade's men in a public area by using a pillow to muffle the gunshot.

 - In Twin Peaks: The Return episode 2, Evil Cooper murders a girl this way when he finds out she tried to double-cross him with her partner.
 First he knocks her unconscious and then places a pillow on her face and reaches with his revolver underneath to shoot her in the temple.
 Watch it here (gory).